gap-system/gap/.github/pull_request_template.md

 ## Text for release notes

+If this pull request shall **not** be mentioned in the release notes (to be distributed in the file `CHANGES.md`), please add the label `release notes: not needed`.

+Otherwise, please proceed in one of the following ways:

+- Choose a title that can serve as text for the release notes, and add the label `release notes: use title`.

+- Put the text for the release notes **here**, that is, between the markers `Text for release notes` and `(End of text for release notes)`.

+The first variant is recommended whenever the text for release notes is suitable as title.

-If this pull request should be mentioned in the release notes, please provide a short description matching the style of the GAP `CHANGES.md` file in the root directory.
+In both cases, please follow the style of the GAP `CHANGES.md` file in the root directory.
+In particular, please surround the names of GAP functions with backquotes.

+## (End of text for release notes)

 ## Further details